 Planning.
 Why is equitable community engagement in the planning process important?
 How can we embed equity in the process of planning, budgeting for, and investing in economic recovery amid COVID-19?

 Food Systems.
 How are structural inequities built into the food system?
-How are local food policy councils working to advance racial equity and a valued food system workforce across the supply chain?
+How are communities, local governments, food policy councils, and anchor institutions centering the values of racial equity and a valued workforce across the supply chain?

 Housing Equity.
-How can we advance local housing solutions that embrace racial and economic equity; address health inequities; mitigate displacement; and ensure affordable and quality housing for the most vulnerable residents?
+How can we advance local housing solutions that embrace racial and economic equity; address health inequities; mitigate displacement; and ensure affordable, quality housing for the most vulnerable residents?